Retrieval Augmented Thought Process for Private Data Handling in Healthcare: Preliminaries

-For example, $R$ can be $\mathbbm{1}(\hat{y}=y)$ when there is an exact answer for the given query like math or boolean QA tasks.

-\textbf{Open-Book QA} While LLMs are pre-trained on extensive datasets and are generally knowledgeable, there are many scenarios where an external knowledge database is a must to answer the questions.
-For instance, the necessary information to answer the question might only exist in a private electronic medical record.
+\textbf{Open-Book QA} In healthcare applications, there are many scenarios where an external knowledge database is a must to answer questions as privacy concerns and/or computational costs prevent this knowledge from being encoded in the LLM's weight.
+For instance, redacting discharge summaries or pre-screenings of patients are tasks that require the information contained in private electronic medical records.
 Without loss of generality, we use $\mathcal{K}$ to denote the space of external knowledge, the LLM $\ell$ then answers the query with a subset of the knowledge, such that $\hat{y} = \ell(K, x)$ --- as in the most general cases, the knowledge database can be too large to be fed to the $\ell$.
 The problem of finding the most appropriate piece of information is known as the information retrieval (IR) problem:

-by adding external knowledge as input, the answer-generation process not only iterates on LLM-generated content but also factual data and the harmful potential of hallucinations is reduced \citep{yu2023chainofnote, gao2024retrievalaugmented}.